olcf-tutorials/simple_HIP_examples/vector_addition/README.md

 > NOTE: By removing the `-i` flag from `sed`, you can see the results first instead of editing the file in place.

 > NOTE: This will obviously be application-specific so please use appropriate commands for your own application.

+Now the code is fully ported to HIP - including both the necessary steps as well as the manual steps that were (in this case) really just to change the user-defined function/variable names.
+In the future, we should probably use terms like "device" instead of platform-specific terms such as "CUDA" and "HIP".

 ## Compiling and Running hipify Version on Summit